 Determine Your Sources of Retirement Income

 Once we address retirement costs, the next step is determining the sources of income to get a realistic idea of what is possible.
 Sources of income often include Social Security, Pension, rent from the ownership of real estate, retirement plans and brokerage accounts.
 A seasoned financial advisor will gather all the information and develop a detailed plan for your investment portfolio with responsible assumptions on what that portfolio can produce based on your financial situation and risk tolerance.

 The Final Step

-Jason Egge is a registered representative with Securities America, Inc. Jason is securities licensed in AZ, CA, IA, MA, MT and NY.
-Securities offered through Securities America, Inc., member FINRA/SIPC.
+Jason Egge is a Financial Advisor with Securities America, Advisors, Inc. Securities offered through Securities America, Inc., member FINRA/SIPC.
 Advisory services offered through Securities America Advisors, Inc. Bankers Trust, BTC Financial Services, a division of Bankers Trust, and Securities America are separate companies.
-Not FDIC Insured-No Bank Guarantees-May Lose Value-Not a Deposit – Not Insured by Any Government Agency
+Securities America and its representatives do not provide tax advice; it is important to coordinate with your tax advisor regarding your specific situation.
+Not FDIC Insured.
+No Bank Guarantees.
+May Lose Value.
+Not a Deposit.
+Not Insured by Any Government Agency.